Raab River - Neumarkt to Szentgotthárd

 Austro-Hungarian border experience

-The Raab River rises north of the Styrian capital of Graz, runs through the state called Burgenland and ends in Hungarian Győr where it flows into the Danube.
+The Raab River rises north of the Styrian capital of Graz, runs through the state called Burgenland and ends in Hungarian Győr, where it flows into the Danube.
 The narrow lowland river winds its way through the countryside in innumerable meanders, carves its way into the ground like a canyon and then again forms large sand and gravel banks as well as islands.
 The Raab offers paddlers pleasant, sometimes quite brisk, tame water.

-A beautiful and scenically varied route can be found between Neumarkt/Raab in the austrian state of Burgenland and the small border town of Szentgotthard (Hungary).
+A beautiful and scenically varied route can be found between Neumarkt/Raab in the Austrian state of Burgenland and the small border town of Szentgotthard (Hungary).
 This stretch of river in the middle of Raab Nature Park is very popular, especially among canoeists, which is why the Association for the Promotion of the Raab Nature Park offers up to three weekly canoe tours between May and October.

 However, it is important to heed the warnings here, because you are asked not to park directly in front of the snack banks on Tuesdays, Thursdays and Saturdays, as this is where the canoe unloading point for the guided tours is located.
 The area offers enough other free parking spaces away from this unloading zone.

 Our first route upon arrival is down to the river, as the enticing rush of the water below the weir is too alluring to ignore.
 So we start sightseeing right away and rejoice in the fact that, contrary to expectations, there is a clear but calm current here.
-Looks good that we can complete the almost 15 km to Szentgotthárd in about 2.5 entertaining hours.
-As we begin to unload our boards, the first load of canoes is already delivered and so we prepare for our forthcoming trip together with the canoeists.

 The way down to the water is a bit steep, but you can get in flat at the bottom of the river bed and start the Raab adventure with momentum under the bridge.
-The river here is a maximum of twenty meters wide and overhung by trees on both sides.
+Here the river is a maximum of twenty meters wide and overhung by trees on both sides.
 Despite the sunny weather, we paddle in the pleasant shade and immediately get a sense of the entertainment value of this waterway.

 Like snakes, we drift briskly from one meander to the next and marvel at the untouched floodplain landscape around us.
 Maybe this isn't exactly a jungle, but it comes very close to defining one.
 Well, after all we are paddling through agricultural land, but you don't notice that down here on the water.
-Forest and bushes are too strong along both banks.
+Forest and bushes are too dense along both banks.

 As the church of the village of Alsószölnök becomes visible one kilometer in front of us, we know that we have crossed the border and will arrive at the first weir in just a few minutes.
 We go ashore at the rustic facility and enjoy a short half-time break.
-To the right of the weir and to the left of the old power station, a small trail leads down to the other side and from there we head straight back into the second leg of our tour.
+To the right of the weir and to the left of the old power station, a small trail leads down to the other side, and from there we head straight back into the second leg of our tour.

 Weeping willows and other trees continue to rise like a protective roof over the friendly brown river, which until a few years ago was highly debated due to water protection failures and led to major disagreements among the neighboring countries of Austria and Hungary.

-Today, the water quality has improved significantly and the Raab owes its brown water mainly to the sediments that have been stirred up.
+Today, the water quality has improved significantly, and the Raab owes its brown water mainly to the sediments that have been stirred up.
 After the weir, you never really know exactly which national territory you are in, because the national border seems to run across the Raab in a diffuse way, instead of using the course of the river as a natural border.
 This is because the national border was once based on the river, but the river has changed its flow over time.

-For the return journey you can either be picked up here by car or you walk to the local train station, there you can take the train or the bus.
+After the power plant, you could continue paddling straight away on the remaining 207 km to Győr (mouth into the Danube) where there is still a lot to explore.
+For the return journey you can either be picked up here by car or you walk to the local train station.
+There you can take the train or the bus.
 Within 30 minutes and with one change you get back to Neumarkt an der Raab.
 You find connections to and from all directions on Omio and on RailEurope.

 For us, however, this extremely entertaining tour ends here, but we will be back - for another adventure on the Raab.

-Leave a review
+Leave a Reply